thisiserico/preferences/code-semantics/constructors/README.md

 We've all seen this at some point.
 But in some scenarios, a pagination that starts after a certain known ID might be useful.
-When asked to swap for that behaviour, we can either introduce a different `Pagination` struct, knowing lots of existing methods will have to change.
+When asked to swap for that behaviour, we can either introduce a different `Pagination` struct, knowing upfront that many of the existing methods will have to change.
 Or we can try an incremental approach where the existing pagination is not removed, the new one gets implemented on top of that one to be tried out, and we end up removing the old one once the new strategy is successfully running.